-In addition to my work with Imprint City and above mentioned community work, I am honored to have been selected to serve on San Francisco Mayor London Breed's COVID-19 Economic Recovery Task Force, a board member of the San Francisco Bay Area Planning and Urban Research Association (SPUR) as well as a Film Commissioner and an Emerge California Alum.
-I am also a proud, legacy graduate of Howard University.
+In addition to my work at Imprint City and above mentioned community work, Tyra served on San Francisco Mayor London Breed's COVID-19 Economic Recovery Task Force, a current board member of the San Francisco Bay Area Planning and Urban Research Association (SPUR), a former Film Commissioner and an Emerge California Alum.
+Finally, Tyra is a proud legacy graduate of Howard University.

 Check Out My Story....

 Tyra serves as an Assembly District 17 (AD17) Delegate for the California State Democratic Party and the co-founder of the San Francisco Eastern Neighborhoods Democratic Club (San Francisco).
 She serves on the board of the San Francisco Bay Area Planning and Urban Research Association (SPUR), Open Door Legal as well as a Film Commissioner and an Emerge California Alum.
 Tyra is a proud, legacy graduate of Howard University.
 Go Bisons!